 What Homeowners Need to Know This Heating Season

-As temperatures drop and heating systems start running again, homeowners across New England face an often-overlooked risk: puffbacks.
+As temperatures drop and heating systems start running again, many homeowners face an often-overlooked risk: puffbacks.

 A puffback occurs when a furnace or boiler misfires, sending a blast of oily soot and smoke throughout your home.
 In a matter of seconds, walls, ceilings, and belongings can be coated in residue that’s difficult—and sometimes dangerous—to clean on your own.